jcrooker/mba775/README.md

-# MBA 775 — Business Statistics and Data Analytics
+# MBA 775 — Data Models and Analytics

 Course materials for MBA 775 at the University of Nevada, Las Vegas.
 Instructor: Dr. Skip Crooker.